k55k32/markdown-it-editor/README.md

 }
 </style>
 ```
-You can also use js in html.
-In this way you have to add vuejs by yourself [@Demo](static/demo.html)
+You can also use that in html.
+In this way you have to add vuejs by yourself [@Demo](http://md.diamondfsd.com/static/demo.html)
 ```html
 <!DOCTYPE html>
 <html>